CasualCoder91/N_Body/docs/NBodySimulation/Initialization.rst

 The second condition is clearly satisfied in the equatorial plane (:math:`z=0`).
 The coordinates of this guiding center are defined as :math:`(R_g,\phi_g,z_g)`.

-In preparation for a Taylor series expansion about the guiding center :math:`x` is defined as
+In preparation for a Taylor series expansion about the guiding center, :math:`x` is defined as

 .. math::
     x \equiv R - R_g